Opening a Bottle of Wine

 Later, if you want to re-cork the bottle, use the opposite end of the cork that was closest to the wine.
 Because the spongy nature, the cork has absorbed some liquid, and thus the dry end of the cork will fit more easily into the mouth of the bottle.

-There is something about a person who can opening a bottle of wine correctly without spillage that makes an impression on guests.
+There is something about a person who can open a bottle of wine correctly without spillage that makes an impression on guests.
 It implies a certain cosmopolitan knowledge about the world that other people envy and emulate.
 You may envy it too, but emulate it correctly, and no one will be the wiser!